Cart 0 items: $0.00

 Rutherglen Vineyard

 In 1994, Andrew and his wife Carol bought the block where the winery now stands.
 They set about planting their first 15 acres (6ha), starting with Durif.
 These were hand grafted by Carol on the kitchen table.
 Planted in a north-south location, they were soon joined by Shiraz and Cabernet Sauvignon vines.
-In 2002, the couple planted our Muscat vines.
+In 2002, the couple planted a few precious rows of Muscat vines.
 With free draining and slightly sandy soil, the Rutherglen Vineyard produces wines that are incredibly aromatic.
 The Muscat we make from the Rutherglen Vineyard, for example, is beautifully perfumed with notes of rose petal and Turkish delight.

 Parola’s Vineyard